RicardoKaleo/rr_kaleo/PROJECT_SCOPE.md

 - ✅ ESLint configured with Next.js core web vitals
 - ✅ shadcn/ui components installed and configured (Card, Button, Input, Label, Badge, Separator, Alert, DropdownMenu)
 - ✅ Dark mode theme system implemented with next-themes
-- ✅ Theme toggle component added to homepage and dashboard
+- ✅ Theme toggle refactored to a minimal slider: only light and dark icons, no labels, no system option.
+UI is streamlined and matches latest requirements.
 - ✅ All UI components refactored to use shadcn/ui with modern dark styling
 - ✅ Consistent design system with proper color tokens and spacing
 - ✅ Basic project structure created with src/app directory